-ASEASUK facilitates cooperation and coordination between scholars, institutions and research programmes in Southeast Asian studies both within the UK and with allied scholars, institutions and research programmes in other countries.
+ASEASUK facilitates cooperation and coordination between scholars, institutions and research programmes in Southeast Asian studies both within the UK and with scholars, institutions and research programmes in other countries.

-ASEASUK is managed by an Executive Committee and also has a Research Grants Committee.
-The Association organises conferences, liaises with academic organisations, publishes ASEASUK News (bi-annually), disburses grants, and works generally to advance members’ interests.
+ASEASUK is managed by an Executive Committee and a Research Grants Committee.
+The Association organises a conference on a biennial basis and additional seminars, liaises with academic organisations, publishes ASEASUK News (biannually), disburses grants, and works generally to advance members’ interests.

-Matthew is Professor of International Theatre and Director of the Centre for Asian Theatre and Dance at Royal Holloway, University of London.
+Chair: Matthew Isaac Cohen is Professor of International Theatre and Director of the Centre for Asian Theatre and Dance at Royal Holloway, University of London.
 He has researched and studied practically the performing arts of Indonesia since 1988.
 He has taught and held fellowships and visiting appointments at the University of Glasgow, the International Institute for Asian Studies, the University of Connecticut, the Netherlands Institute for Advanced Study in the Humanities and Social Sciences, the University of Malaya, Sanata Dharma University, Leiden University, Yale University and Universitas Nasional.
 His most recent book is Inventing the Performing Arts: Modernity and Tradition in Colonial Indonesia (University of Hawaii Press, 2016).

 Other Committee Members:

-Graeme is Disney Professor of Archaeology Emeritus and Senior Research Fellow at the McDonald Institute for Archaeological Research at the University of Cambridge.
+Graeme Barker is Disney Professor of Archaeology Emeritus and Senior Research Fellow at the McDonald Institute for Archaeological Research at the University of Cambridge.
 The focus of his research is `human landscapes', the ways in which past societies and the environments they inhabited constructed and transformed each other.
 It is an interest he has pursued in different ecologies and with societies at different levels of complexity.
 The transition to farming has been a particular focus, and more recently his interests have also moved backwards in time to the behavioural adaptations made by Homo sapiens in its global dispersals, involving fieldwork in Borneo, Libya, and Iraqi Kurdistan.

-Mike is Professor of Asian and Military History at SOAS, the University of London.
+Michael Charney is Professor of Asian and Military History at SOAS, the University of London.
 He is a military and imperial historian working on South East Asia in the premodern and modern periods and on precolonial and colonial West Africa.
 After receiving his PhD at the University of Michigan in 1999 with a thesis on the emergence of religious communalism in Arakan (Western Burma), he was a postdoctoral research fellow with the Centre for Advanced Studies at the National University of Singapore (1999-2001).
 After joining SOAS in 2001, Professor Charney published monographs on warfare in the premodern South East Asian region, the rise of monastic, military, and ministerial elites and their impact on the religious and intellectual life of the precolonial Burmese kingdom, and a history of the twentieth century in Burma before and during the lengthy period of military rule.

-Margaret is a practitioner-scholar, a specialist in Asian performance and masks, and Deputy Head of the BA (Hons) in World Performance at East 15 Acting School/ University of Essex.
+Dr Margaret Coldiron is a practitioner-scholar, a specialist in Asian performance and masks, and Deputy Head of the BA (Hons) in World Performance at East 15 Acting School/ University of Essex.
 She is the author of Trance and Transformation of the Actor in Japanese Noh and Balinese Masked Dance Drama (Mellen Press, 2004), a contributor to The Routledge Handbook of Asian Theatre (2016) and has published articles and reviews in journals such as Asian Theatre Journal, New Theatre Quarterly, Indonesia and the Malay World, SEAPA Journal and Consciousness, Literature and the Arts.
 She performs Balinese Topeng with Lila Bhawa Indonesian Dance Company and plays with Gamelan Lila Cita in London.

-Alan is Head of Department in Political and Cultural Studies at Swansea University.
+Professor Alan Collins is Head of Department in Political and Cultural Studies at Swansea University.
 He is a specialist on Southeast Asian security with a specific interest in ASEAN.
 He has written on the security dilemma and security communities and has published three single-authored books on Southeast Asian security, as well numerous articles on ASEAN, securitization and societal security in Southeast Asia.
 He is currently working on the evolving human rights system in Southeast Asia, with a focus on the ASEAN Intergovernmental Commission on Human Rights, and he retains a close interest in ASEAN’s aspiration to be people-centred.

-Tilman received his PhD from Heidelberg University and is now is Reader in Asian History at Manchester Metropolitan University.
+Dr Tilman Frasch received his PhD from Heidelberg University and is now is Reader in Asian History at Manchester Metropolitan University.
 While his interests cover Southeast Asia, Buddhist studies and urban history rather broadly, his specialization and current research are in the field of early Myanmar history and culture – the city and kingdom of Bagan, its epigraphy, art and architecture.
 In recent publications, he explored the Theravada Buddhist cosmopolis before c.
 1500.

-Deirdre is Senior Lecturer in Social Geography and Environmental Politics at Keele University.
+Dr Deirdre McKay is Senior Lecturer in Social Geography and Environmental Politics at Keele University.
 Her research draws on both social/cultural geography and social anthropology to explore people's place-based experiences of globalisation and development.
 Her fieldwork is in areas of the global South and also with migrant communities from developing areas who have moved into the world's major cities.
 Much of her work has been conducted with people who originate in indigenous villages in the northern Philippines.

-Matt is the Aung San Suu Kyi Senior Research Fellow in Modern Burmese Studies at St Antony’s College.
+Dr Matt Walton is the Aung San Suu Kyi Senior Research Fellow in Modern Burmese Studies at St Antony’s College.
 His research focuses on religion and politics in Southeast Asia, with a special emphasis on Buddhism in Myanmar.
 Matt’s first book is Buddhism, Politics, and Political Thought in Myanmar (2016), published by Cambridge University Press.
 His next project is a comparative study of Buddhist political thought across the Theravada world.
 He has published a range of journal articles on Buddhism, ethnicity, and politics in Myanmar.
 Matt is one of the co-founders of the Myanmar Media and Society project and of the Oxford-based Burma/Myanmar blog Tea Circle.